Teenage Mutant Ninja Turtles: Turtles in Time: Reviews

 The arcade game received positive reviews.
 Although critics found that the second game was largely similar to the previous arcade game, they felt that it was a net improvement over its predecessor on all points, including graphics, music and gameplay.
 Overall, the game was hailed for staying true to its source material.

-The SNES version was praised for its additional stages and gameplay modes.
+The Super NES version was praised for its additional stages and gameplay modes.
 The four reviewers of Electronic Gaming Monthly gave it unanimous scores of 9 out of 10 each, applauding the fun gameplay, the new moves, the accurate recreation of the arcade version's graphics, and the two-player versus mode, though they criticized that the game is too easy.
-The SNES game was lauded in Allgame for its visuals, which replicate the cartoon's art style.
-The game's music and sound effects have also been praised.
-However, the game was criticized by The Armchair Empire for its repetitive gameplay and short length.
+The Super NES game was lauded in Allgame for its visuals, which replicate the cartoon's art style.
 Nintendojo called Teenage Mutant Ninja Turtles IV: Turtles in Time the best Ninja Turtles game of all time.

 Entertainment Weekly wrote that "The Turtles may have peaked on the big screen, but in video-game land they're just reaching their potential."

 Game Zero magazine's four reviewers gave the game a combined review score of 84.5 out of 100, they praised the graphics and the option to switch between the animation and comic book style graphics and gave praise to the game's music, improved moveset and voice acting.
 The only criticism given was the game being too easy even when played on hard mode.
 Super Gamer gave an overall review score of 90% calling the game “Highly impressive cartoon platform beat-em-up.”

 Accolades

 Nintendo Power ranked the game 7th in their "Top 10 in 1992" praising the characters being well animated concluding: "the popularity of Konami's TMNT series with players and the new theme of time travel put this one into our year end top 10."
-IGN ranked the game 39th in their “Top 100 SNES Games of All Time” praising the bright graphics that captures the look and personality of the classic cartoon and praising the utilization of mode 7 when throwing enemies into the screen.
+IGN ranked the game 39th in their "Top 100 SNES Games of All Time", praising the bright graphics that captures the look and personality of the classic cartoon and praising the utilization of mode 7 when throwing enemies into the screen.
 GamesRadar ranked the game #24 in their "Best SNES Games of All Time", they praised the game music and commenting that Turtles in Time improved everything the original Turtles game did and made it better and felt the game was "one of the best action games on the SNES" In 2013, Arcade Sushi ranked Turtles in Time 10th on their "10 Best Retro Beat 'Em Ups."
 They praised the game's aesthetics staying true to the franchise's cartoon series.
 In 2018, Complex listed the game 9th in its "The Best Super Nintendo Games of All Time."
-In 2023, Time Extension included the SNES version on their top 25 "Best Beat 'Em Ups of All Time" list.
+In 2023, Time Extension included the Super NES version on their top 25 "Best Beat 'Em Ups of All Time" list.
 They called it the best game in the series.